programmfabrik/easydb-documentation/en/webfrontend/administration/profiles/profiles.md

 Depending on the profile, there are many target fields in the mapping, into which the easydb fields can be mapped.
 Multiple easydb fields can be mapped into a mapping field.

-After the field assignment has been completed, the mapping is saved with the `Save` {.button} button.
+After the field assignment has been completed, the mapping is saved with the <code class="button">Save</code> button.
 In the exporter.
 The screenshot below shows the exporter with the newly created mapping.

 ![Exporter and Mapping Selection](profiles_exporter.png)

 When uploading new data sets, the mapping can be selected in the uploader.
 Existing metadata are then mapped directly to the selected profile.
 The screenshot below shows the Uploader.
 A file has already been uploaded and the mapping "basic information" has been selected in the mapping pulldown.

-Click on the button `weiter` {.button} to get to the editor.
+Click on the button <code class="button">weiter</code> to get to the editor.
 If the uploaded file is now selected, the contents of the fields show a preview of the mappings performed.
 In this example, the information for "Title" and "Description" was mapped.

 ![Prefilled fields](profiles_uploader.png)